subirvarma/GeneralCognitics/_posts/Kant and LLMs v1.md

 Figure 11

 Fig. 11 shows a way in which we can fit language within the Kantian Framework.
-It captures the fact that language is another creation of the brain, and also Wittgenstein's ideas of the relationship between language and visual perception, as well as the idea that language also captures the propositions of science.
-Hence in some sense language is the more powerful creation of the mind, since other aspects of human generated reality can be described using it.
+It captures the fact that language is another creation of the brain, and also Wittgenstein's ideas of the relationship between language and visual perception, as well as the idea that language captures the propositions of science.
+Hence in some sense language is the more powerful creation of the mind, since it encompasses other aspects of generated reality.

 ## ANN Models for Language